 Now apply any decorative effects and place in the freezer while you make the filling.
 Then, pour the filling into the frozen pie crust and and bake for 15-20 minutes at 350 degrees.
 If the baking time is higher, use a crust protector or make one yourself out of foil so the edges don’t burn.
 And that’s it!
 Now you have a perfect, flaky gluten free pie crust!!!

-- I have made this recipe many, many times and sometimes I replace 1/4 of the arrowroot with 2 Tbsp. coconut flour which makes a softer crust, it just depends on my mood.
+- I have made this recipe many, many times and sometimes I replace 1/4 of the arrowroot with 2 Tbsp. coconut flour.
+This makes a softer crust, it just depends on my mood.

 - This crust browns at 350 degrees for 15 – 20 minutes.
 If the baking time is higher or the cooking time is longer you should use a crust protector or make one yourself out of foil so the edges don’t burn.